• Sign In

 • Care

 How habitat logic translates into cultivation strategy.
-Light, moisture, substrate, and stress regimes aligned to ecotype origin and anchor context rather than just the name on the label.
+Light, moisture, substrate, and stress regimes aligned to ecotype origin and anchor context rather than the name on the label.

 This path focuses on interpretation and application.
 It is designed to help you grow plants in ways that reflect where they come from.

-How the Site Is Structured
+How the Website Is Structured

-• Copiapoa – What these plants are
+• Copiapoa: What these plants are

-• Origin – Where they come from and why the Atacama matters
+• Origin: Where they come from and why the Atacama matters

-• Ecotypes – How environment shapes form
+• Ecotypes: How environment shapes form

-• Care – How to grow them in habitat-correct ways
+• Care: How to grow them in habitat-correct ways

-• Gallery – Real-world examples across ecotypes and cultivation strategies
+• Gallery: Real-world examples across ecotypes and cultivation strategies

-• Valuation – Context for rarity, provenance, and ethical trade
+• Valuation: Context for rarity, provenance, and ethical trade

-You can explore in any order, but the framework is cumulative: environment explains form, and form explains cultivation.
+The framework is cumulative: environment explains form, and form explains cultivation.

-What This Site Is (and Isn’t)
+What This Website Is (and Isn’t)

 This is not a catalog of names or a checklist of forms.